marcinofulus/iCSEbook1/school/source/abitur/2014/en/urne.rst

     ...               print "   A: ", A2
     sage: print "p(E) = %s/%s" % (frequency_e, total)

-The second possibility is to repeatedly simulate the experiment of randomly drawing balls from the two urns and to check if the event E occurs.
-This approach is faster to compute, but it will give us only an empiric approximation of the result.
-The runtime of the program will exceed the runtime of the first program, in order to reach a good approximation.
+A somewhat simpler solution consists in determining the probability for E by means of a simulation.
+To this end, we move a randomly chosen ball from urn A to urn B and another one in the opposite direction.
+The number of occurrences of event E is counted.
+This approach will give us only an approximation of the exact result.
+Furthermore, in order to reach a satisfying approximation, many repetitions are needed so that the runtime of this code exceeds the runtime of the first solution.

 .. sagecellserver::